oddlama/nix-config/README.md

 ## Stuff

 - Secrets can be created/edited by running `nix run .#edit-secret some/secret.age`
-- Secrets can be rekeyed by running `nix run .#rekey` (you will be prompted to do so in an error message if neccessary)
+- Secrets can be rekeyed by running `nix run .#rekey` (you will also be prompted to do so in an error message if neccessary)

 To be able to decrypt the repository-wide secrets transparently on a host that is _not_ managed by this config, you will need to <sub>(be me and)</sub> run